Go Ad-Free

 Will Osteoporosis Drugs Make Your Joints Hurt?

 Other osteoporosis drugs include raloxifene (Evista), denosumnab (Prolia), teriparatide (Forteo) and abaloparatide (Tymlos).
-We will be expanding our Guide to Osteoporosis over the next few months and provide additional information on these and nondrug options to building bones.
+We will be revising our Guide to Osteoporosis over the next few months and provide additional information on these and nondrug options to building bones.

 The Pros and Cons of Evenity: